drand/drand/cmd/relay-gossip/README.md

 #### Insecurely

-If you trust the HTTP endpoint completely, you don't need chain info or a chain hash:
+If you trust the HTTP(S) endpoint, you don't need chain info or a chain hash.
+Note: using HTTP**S** provides trust at the transport level but it does not allow verification that the randomness is being requested from the expected chain:

 ```go
 package main